 COMMENTARY:

 The present policy, in line with the findings of the ICAO Communications/ Meteorology/Operations (COM/MET/OPS) Divisional Meeting (1990), is that no change be made to the allocation of the bands between 2 and 22 MHz allocated to the AM(R)S (Appendix A to the report of COM/MET/OPS/90 on Agenda Item 3, paragraph 2.3 — Future aviation use — refers).
 Although this policy recognizes that requirements for HF frequency assignments are increasing, over the years few new frequency assignments have been made.
-However, as the transition to satellite-based communication occurs over an extended period, some increase of new requirements for HF frequency assignments may be necessary.
-Also, the coverage of polar regions which cannot be accommodated by satellite systems utilizing geostationary satellites would likely remain a requirement for continued use of HF spectrum even after full implementation of satellite communication.
+However, as the transition to satellite-based communication occurs over an extended period, some increase of new requirements for HF frequency assignments may be necessary.[this sentence seems counter-intuitive] Also, the coverage of polar regions which cannot be accommodated by satellite systems utilizing geostationary satellites would likely remain a requirement for continued use of HF spectrum even after full implementation of satellite communication.
 Implementation of non-geostationary satellite systems (e.g. IRIDIUM) may provide for the missing coverage over polar areas.

 Use of data in the HF AM(R)S